nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide
+title: Tran$act User Guide
-toc: true
 ---

-# Tran$act User Guide

 Welcome to **Tran$act**, your solution for effortless transaction recording and management.
-Tran$act is a desktop application designed to cater the needs of startup or small scale retailers looking for a cheap and efficient way to record daily transactions.
+Tran$act is a desktop application designed to cater to the needs of startup or small scale retailers looking for a cheap and efficient way to record daily transactions.

 Here's an overview of our main features:

-- **Transaction Management** : Add, Edit and Delete Income and Expenses
+- **Transaction Management** : Add, Edit and Delete Revenue and Expenses
 - **Comprehensive Dashboard**: An instant snapshot of your monthly financial situation
-- **Data Integration**: Export/Import financial statements in CSV format
+- **Data Integration**: Export list of transactions in CSV format
 - **Staff List**: Add people to your staff list and link them to transactions

-In addition, Tran$act's **Command Line Interface (CLI)** functionality will allow you to unlock greater efficiency as you type faster, while still having the benefits of a Graphical User Interface (GUI)
+In addition, Tran$act's **Command Line Interface (CLI)** functionality will allow you to unlock greater efficiency as you type faster, while still having the benefits of a Graphical User Interface (GUI).

-This user guide will walk you through how to get started with our app and dive into our features to help you streamline your accounting
+This user guide will walk you through how to get started with our app and dive into our features to help you streamline your accounting.

----
+{% include toc.html %}

 ## Quick start